nblkmal/yoprint-upload-hub/README.md

 - Make sure to run `./vendor/bin/sail npm run dev` to compile the frontend assets.
 - Do also run `./vendor/bin/sail artisan horizon` to make sure the queue is running.
 You can also visit http://localhost:80/horizon to see the horizon dashboard.
 - Access the app in your browser at http://localhost:80/upload-file.
 As for now Im skipping the authentication for demo purpose.
-- Upload the file and see the magic happen :)
+- Upload the file and see the magic happen :).
+For now please upload one file at a time since there are few complication to be handled.

 - Oh if needed, you can run `./vendor/bin/sail artisan test` to run the tests to make sure everything is working as expected.